ssst0n3/docker_archive/README.md

-# docker archive
+# kubernetes archive

-Provide most versions of docker.
+Provide most versions of kubernetes.

-You can get specify version of docker such as docker 19.03 by pull an container image.
+You can get specify version of kubernetes such as kubernetes 1.23.4 by pull an container image.

-There will be an qemu in the docker image, and a docker 19.03 in qemu.
+There will be an qemu in the docker image, and a kubernetes 1.23.4 in qemu.

 Yep, this form is like Russian nesting dolls, but it's convenient for container security research.